-ON THIS PAGE: You will read about how to cope with challenges in everyday life after being diagnosed with a lung NET.
+ON THIS PAGE: You will read about how to cope with challenges in everyday life after being diagnosed with a neuroendocrine tumor (NET) of the lung.
 Use the menu to see other pages.

 What is survivorship?

-Having no signs of cancer after finishing treatment.
+Having no signs of a tumor after finishing treatment.

 Every survivor has individual concerns and challenges.
 With any challenge, a good first step is being able to recognize your fears and talk about them.
 Effective coping requires:

 Asking for and allowing the support of others

 Feeling comfortable with the course of action you choose